Enter your ZIP code:

 Stroke survivor's new mission: Helping others

-Stroke survivor Prince Simmons is the picture of health at El Dorado Regional Park in Long Beach.
+Stroke survivor Prince Simmons is the picture of health during a recent jog at El Dorado Regional Park in Long Beach.

 For many years, Prince Simmons worked for pest control companies, eventually starting his own business while honing his public speaking skills with Toastmasters and supporting young men from disadvantaged backgrounds.